HTC Magic

-HTC Magic (marketed as T-Mobile myTouch 3G in the United States, and as NTT DoCoMo HT-03A in Japan) is an Android smartphone designed and manufactured by HTC.
+The HTC Magic (marketed as T-Mobile myTouch 3G in the United States, and as NTT DoCoMo HT-03A in Japan) is an Android smartphone designed and manufactured by HTC.
 It is HTC's second Android phone after HTC Dream, HTC's first touch-only flagship Android device and the second Android phone commercially released, as well as the first Android phone without a keyboard.

 Release

 Vodafone unveiled the Magic on February 17, 2009 at the Mobile World Congress in Barcelona.
 The Magic went on sale in Spain on April 27, 2009, in the UK and Taiwan in May 2009, and in Singapore, Hong Kong, Canada and The Netherlands in June 2009.
 It became more widely available to customers in Germany (Vodafone), France (SFR), Philippines (SMART Communications), India (Airtel) and non-exclusively in Italy and Sweden, and in other countries.
 The device was released in Canada by Rogers Wireless on 2 June 2009.
 Vodafone has exclusive rights to sell the HTC Magic in some of the markets they service.

 Pre-orders for the smartphone in the United States through T-Mobile USA began on 8 July 2009.
 T-Mobile officially released on 5 August 2009.
 In Russia, there was information that it would be available via Russian HTC official online store for about US$770, but soon HTC announced that it decided to sell another Android-powered device instead of HTC Magic.
 The first Android device officially sold in Russia was later revealed to be HTC Hero.